qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 Pre- and post-execution script hooks
 ------------------------------------

-Script can also be used to set pre- and post-execution hooks that are run before and after an algorithm is run.
-This can be used to automate tasks that should be performed whenever a SEXTANTE algorithm is executed.
+Scripts can also be used to set pre- and post-execution hooks that are run before and after an algorithm is run.
+This can be used to automate tasks that should be performed whenever an algorithm is executed.

 The syntax is identical to the syntax explained above, but an additional global variable named ``alg`` is available, representing the algorithm that has just been (or is about to be) executed.

-In the :guilabel:`General` group of the SEXTANTE config dialog you will find two entries named :guilabel:`Pre-execution script file` and :guilabel:`Post-execution script file` where the filename of the scripts to be run in each case can be entered.
+In the :guilabel:`General` group of the processing config dialog you will find two entries named :guilabel:`Pre-execution script file` and :guilabel:`Post-execution script file` where the filename of the scripts to be run in each case can be entered.